 Surface Duo vs. Galaxy Z Fold 2: Software and special features

-Microsoft is hoping that Surface Duo owners will find that what the dual-screen phone lacks in hardware, it'll make up for in clever, intuitive software.
+Microsoft hopes that Surface Duo owners will find that what the dual-screen phone lacks in hardware, it'll make up for in clever, intuitive software.
 The Surface Duo is built to seamlessly move you between its two displays in a logical way that keeps you on task and helps you work smarter.

 For example, if you open an email in the Surface Duo's Outlook app, it'll populate the unused screen with the contents of the message you've just tapped, leaving your inbox open on the first panel.
 And if you want to reply, it'll slide the correspondence over to replace your inbox and make room for a compose menu.